- About the College

 - For Teacher Ed candidates, the background check authorization form should be printed and delivered to the student services office at the time of file startup.

 - Cleared background checks should be current at the time of boarding and will be considered valid from admission to Teacher Ed until graduation as long as the student is continuously enrolled (excluding summer).
-Any student who has an arrest AFTER submitting a background check must contact the Field Placement Office within 24 hours.
+Any student who has an arrest AFTER submitting a background check must contact the Field Placement Office within 5 days or prior to entering a school setting.
 Failure to do so could result in dismissal from the program.

 Background Clearance Committee

 - All background checks are received and reviewed by the Director of Field Experiences and Residency (Room 323C).
 Should findings be reported by TBI, the Background Clearance Committee will review findings on a case by case basis and determine whether or not clearance will be granted.

 - Teacher Candidates who have an offense which would preclude them from obtaining a license from the Tennessee Department of Education will be contacted immediately by the Director of Field Experience and Clinical Residency and be asked to meet with the Background Clearance Committee.
 Decisions made by the Background Clearance Committee are final.
 Clearance can be denied for the following reasons (but not limited to):